kayuksel/pytorch-ars/README.md

 Also, the initial experiments are being done in a supervised-learning setting rather than RL.

-Please, check the following repository if you are looking for an implementation of the original technique in PyTorch: https://github.com/alexis-jacq/Pytorch_Policy_Search_Optimizer
+Please, check the following repository if you are looking for an implementation of the original ARS method in PyTorch: https://github.com/alexis-jacq/Pytorch_Policy_Search_Optimizer